-Author of "The Butler" - Wil Haygood, to be 2014 MLK Speaker
+Author of "The Butler" - Wil Haygood, 2014 MLK Speaker

-Wil Haygood has accepted the University's invitation to be our MLK Convocation speaker.
-Haygood has gotten much acclaim recently for his part in bringing Lee Daniels' The Butler to movie screens everywhere.
+Wil Haygood was the MLK Convocation speaker.
+Haygood has gotten much acclaim for his part in bringing Lee Daniels' The Butler to movie screens everywhere.
 Mr. Haygood is a Washington Post writer and author of several books, including "Two on the River" and "King of Cats: The Life and Times of Adam Clayton Powell Jr."

 It was Haygood’s story - written during President Obama's first campaign - about White House butler Eugene Allen that formed the basis for the very popular movie, starring Forest Whitaker.
 Mr. Allen served eight presidents over 34 years and was truly "a witness to history."

-In keeping with that theme, the focus of this year's MLK Observance will be "Witness to History: Everyday Revolutions & the Struggle for Justice."
+In keeping with that theme, the focus of the MLK Observance was "Witness to History: Everyday Revolutions & the Struggle for Justice."

 Friday, January 17 and/or January 24, 2014